ampproject/amphtml/extensions/amp-visibility-observer/amp-visibility-observer.md

 [TOC]

-## What is `amp-visibility-observer`?
+## What is amp-visibility-observer?
 `amp-visibility-observer` is a functional component that monitors visibility of an element within the viewport and dispatches
 `enter`, `exit` and `scroll:<Position In Viewport As a Percentage>` events (**Low Trust Level**) which can be used to trigger actions (**Only Low Trust Actions**) on other components.
 It is only useful when used with other components and does not do anything on its own.

-## What can I do with `amp-visibility-observer`?
+## What can I do with amp-visibility-observer?
 Currently [amp-animation](https://www.ampproject.org/docs/reference/components/amp-animation)
-and several video players are the only components that allow low-trust events to trigger their actions such as starting the animation, seeking to a position within the animation, pausing a video, etc...
+and several video players in AMP are the only components that allow low-trust events to trigger their actions such as starting the animation, seeking to a position within the animation, pausing a video, etc...